 Your notes are only a tool to aid your individual memory.
-You should not compare your notes with other jurors in determining the content of any testimony or in evaluating the importance of any evidence.
-Your notes are not evidence, and are by no means a complete report of the proceedings or a list of highlights of the trial.
+Your notes are not evidence and are by no means a complete report of the proceedings or a list of highlights of the trial.
 Above all, your memory should be your greatest asset when it comes time to deliberate and render a decision in this case.
 When you leave at night, leave your notes in the jury room.
 No one will look at them.
-At the conclusion of the trial, all of your notes will be shredded and they will not be read by or disclosed to anyone.
+At the conclusion of the trial, all of your notes will be shredded, and they will not be read by or disclosed to anyone.